SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

     :alt: Starting a new session with cloud storage

-You will be able to access your mounted cloud storages in the `external_storage` folder within your session.
+You will be able to access your mounted cloud storages in the "external_storage/" folder within your session.

   .. image:: ../../_static/images/cloud_storage_12.png